-Your doctor will ask several questions regarding your symptoms, lifestyle, and medical history to pinpoint what might be causing your weight gain.
-Your doctor also may take a blood sample to test for the presence of infection.
-He or she will also likely check your blood for hormone levels.
+Your doctor will ask several questions about your symptoms, lifestyle, and medical history.
+Your doctor also may take a blood sample to check hormone levels, kidney function, and other health markers that can show medical problems.

 There are several ways to treat unintentional weight gain.
-The best method of treatment for you depends on what caused the unintentional weight gain.
+The best method of treatment depends on the cause of your unintentional weight gain.

-If a hormonal imbalance is to blame, your doctor may prescribe medication to balance your hormone levels.
-The type used depends on which hormones are affected.
+If a hormonal imbalance is the cause, your doctor may prescribe medication to balance your hormone levels.
+The medication will depend on what hormones are affected.
 These medications are often used long-term.

-If medication is causing the problem, your doctor will possibly recommend alternative treatments.
+If medication is the cause of the problem, your doctor will recommend alternative treatments.